The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Results

-Table~\ref{table::keyvalue} shows the key properties of PKS1353-341, which are derived in this work ($R_{500}$, $M_{500}$, $M_{\rm{gas},500}$, $T_x$, $t_{\rm{cool},0}$, $\rm{SFR}$), compared to other well-known clusters, specifically Abell 1795 (a strong cool core cluster) and H1821+643 (a quasar-hosting cluster).
-This table shows that, in general, PKS1353-341 is very similar to Abell 1795, a typical relaxed cool-core cluster, with the exception of the central AGN.
+Table~\ref{table::keyvalue} shows the key properties of PKS1353-341, which are derived in this work ($R_{500}$, $M_{500}$, $M_{\rm{gas},500}$, $T_x$, $t_{\rm{cool},0}$, SFR), compared to other well-known clusters--namely, A1795 (a strong cool core (SCC) cluster) and H1821+643 (a quasar-hosting cluster).
+This table shows that PKS 1353-341 is very similar to A1795 (a typical relaxed cool-core cluster), except in terms of its central AGN.

 In the following sections, we discuss in more details various derived properties of the cluster, including the gas fraction, the entropy, the total hydrostatic mass, and the cooling time.